+- Open the file zenon6.ini with a text editor. - 2.
+Go to the section [TERMINAL]. - 3.
+Edit or create the entry: CLIENT_NO_FILE_ALIGN=.

+Possible values:

-- 1. open the file zenon6.ini with a text editor - 2. go to section [TERMINAL] - 3. edit or create entry: CLIENT\NO\FILE\ALIGN= - 4. possible values: - 0: Projects are always reloaded by all clients - 1: selective synchronization active.
-Only the zenon client which is started in the console session of the terminal server synchronizes the Runtime files with the zenon server
+- 0: Projects are always reloaded by all clients - 1: Selective synchronization active.
+Only the zenon client which is started in the console session of the terminal server synchronizes the Runtime files with the zenon server.